ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

    {: pre}

-   Once you have all the information, [provision a new resource instance](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance){: external} with    the {{site.data.keyword.cloud_notm}} Resource Controller.
+   Once you have all the information, [provision a new resource instance](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance){: external} with the {{site.data.keyword.cloud_notm}} resource controller.

    ```sh
    curl -X POST \